Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Advanced-Instructions.md

 | SQLAdminLoginPassword | SQL Admin password.
 Default: secure random password. |
 | LogoURLpng | The url of the company logo image in .png format with a size of 96x96 to be used on the website |
 | LogoURLico | The url of the company logo image in .ico format |
-| MeteredSchedulerSupport | Enable the metered scheduler.
-This is deployed by default.
-Use **true** to enable the feature.
-More information [here](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/docs/Metered-Scheduler-Manager-Instruction.md).
 | Quiet | Disable verbose output when running the script